52 marketing channels – if you don’t know where to promote your business

 - Keep the branding consistent

-Regulations depend on who has authority over the street, typically a city or regional government.
+Regulations are typically dictated by who has authority over the street, typically a city or regional government.

 92% of customers prefer that media messages sound like a story.
 Nobody wants to be sold to, but telling a story helps consumers understand a particular problem and see how other people overcome it, and pushes them closer to buying.

-Testimonials work because they aren’t sales pitches.
-They build trust, and because people see that your product worked for others, they are more likely to make a purchase.
+Much like case studies, testimonials work because they aren’t sales pitches.
+They build trust, and because people see that your product worked for others, therefore, they are more likely to make a purchase.
 You’re using real people to show success with your product or service.